The Difficulties in M-Squared Measurement –And How to Overcome Them

 A clear benefit of knowing the M-Squared of your laser is getting a lot of information about beam quality all in one number.

-As simple as the output is, it is harder than you may imagine to measure and calculate M-Squared.
+As simple as the output is, it is harder than you may imagine measuring and calculate M-Squared.

 Let’s take a quick look at the theory behind M2 to see how it can be measured.